Skip to Content

 2. Waterproof phone case

 No one goes to Hawaii to sit indoors!
-Whether you stay in the water, on the golf course, or do extreme adventures, you’ll need the following outdoor gear:
+Whether you stay in the water, on the golf course, or do extreme adventures, you’ll need this list of must-haves:

 • Small umbrella.
 I love my Blunt compact umbrella designed not to turn inside out like a martini glass!